oren/oren.github.io/articles/set-org-direction/README.md

 <!-- numbers -->

-# Product Roadmaps
+# How to set the direction of your organization

 This is a summary of the book [Product Roadmap Relaunched](https://www.amazon.com/Product-Roadmaps-Relaunched-Direction-Uncertainty/dp/149197172X).

-## 1. What is an organization/product roadmap?
+## 1. What is an organization roadmap?
 Set of business objectives that are driven by customer needs.
-It's a tool for communicating and testing your strategy with your customers and stakeholders.
+It's a tool for communicating and testing your strategy with customers and stakeholders.

 ## 2. What is the value of a roadmap?
 It aligns the organization towards shared objectives.
-It is relatively stable because of its focus on the problem domain instead of product features.
+It is relatively stable because it focuses on the problem space instead of the solution space (product features).

 ## 3. How to build a roadmap?
-1. Gather customer needs and come up with objectives
+1. Gather customer needs and come up with objectives (OKRs)
 2. Organize into themes
 3. Place into time-frames (Q1, Q2, etc)